COVID-10 UPDATE: State's testing capacity to double; St. Agnes testing suspended; KBCF promises lab will be back next week; No response from governor on Bill Baggs

 New walk-up sites will open in Miami-Dade and other counties in the state, DeSantis said.

 Meanwhile, in his daily video message, Key Biscayne Mayor Mike Davey said he has not received a response to a letter to DeSantis regarding the potential reopening of Bill Baggs State Park.
-The letter was sent by Davey, the letter Davey, State Rep Nick Duran and State Senator Jose Javier Rodriguez.
-Th letter said that if Bill Baggs is opened, becoming the only beach available in Miami-Dade, the village would see “an incredible influx of people.”
+The letter -- sent by Davey, State Rep Nick Duran and State Senator Jose Javier Rodriguez -- said that if Bill Baggs is opened, becoming the only beach available in Miami-Dade, the village would see “an incredible influx of people.”

 As of Wednesday night, Miami-Dade County reported 10,289 confirmed COVID-19 cases, adding 136 new cases during the day, with 91 of them (67%) in the City of Miami.
 Miami now has 6,227 residents infected with the virus.